Hard Red Winter Wheat Berries Recipes: From Pantry to Plate

 • Hydration: Whole wheat flour is thirsty.
 You will likely need to add 1–2 extra tablespoons of water per cup of flour compared to a standard white flour recipe.

-• The "Rest": After mixing your dough, let it sit for 20–30 minutes before kneading.
-This gives the bran time to soften and absorb the water, resulting in a better rise.
+• The "Rest" (Autolyse): After mixing your flour and water, let the dough sit for 20–30 minutes before adding salt or yeast and beginning the kneading process.
+This autolyse stage gives the bran time to soften and absorb the water, which prevents the bran from cutting the gluten strands and results in a better rise.

 • Sifting: If you want a lighter loaf, you can pass your fresh flour through a fine-mesh sifter to remove some of the larger bran particles.
 Save that bran to sprinkle on your morning yogurt!